qbx2/pscp/README.md

 [How PSCP Works](How_PSCP_Works.md)

+### Does PSCP just save 'all' files?

+No, PSCP saves git-tracked files only.
+For details, please refer to [2.2 Git Basics - Recording Changes to the Repository](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).

 ### Tracking New Files

 Use `git add` to stage, to track new files.
 Untracked files will not be added to the checkpoint.